-Nearly 800,000 Americans have a stroke each year, and strokes are a leading cause of long-term disability in the U.S.1 Stroke is most common in adults over 65, but it can occur at any age, and Covid-19 may increase the risk of stroke in patients as young as 30.2 For stroke survivors, the road to recovery can be long.
+Nearly 800,000 Americans have a stroke each year, and strokes are a leading cause of long-term disability in the U.S.1 Stroke is most common in adults over 65, but it can occur at any age.
+For stroke survivors, the road to recovery can be long.
 The right protection can help cover the unexpected expenses that result from a health emergency.

 A stroke is caused by interrupted or reduced blood supply to the brain, which prevents oxygen and nutrients from reaching the brain, killing brain cells.
 Someone who is having a stroke may experience paralysis, headache or vision problems or have trouble speaking or walking.
 Immediate medical care is critical, but survivors can still experience cognitive or physical impairment long after a stroke.